-- You can choose to receive a text message to your mobile phone.
+- You can choose to receive a passcode via text message to your mobile phone.
 This would require a texting plan on your device.

 Phone call to a number

 - You also have the option of using a landline for authenticating.
 However, keep in mind that you would have to change your authentication number if you are away from your landline.
-Work phone of course requires either being on campus, call forwarding or a soft phone setup like Jabber.
+Using your work phone requires either being on campus, call forwarding or a soft phone setup like Jabber.

 Duo on your mobile phone